ShaneHarvey/RapMap/report.md

 can calculate the region of the read and the transcript that match *exactly.*
 This length of this region, the MMP, will be at least the size of the k-mer, but in practice is often much larger.
-In our sample data with 76 base pair reads and an index built with k-mers of size 31 the average MMP in ~70.
+In our sample data with 76 base pair reads and an index built with k-mers of size 31 the average MMP is ~70.

 Below is a diagram of a sample read mapping with the exact match region shown.
 ```